-Score 9 The Austrian constitution and the laws based on the constitution are consonant with the framework of liberal democracy.
-They provide the conditions for fair, competitive and free elections.
-Parties based on the ideology of National Socialism are excluded from participation, but there has never been an attempt to exclude other parties considered to be outside the accepted mainstream of democracy (such as the Communist Party).
-Persons younger than 16 years of age cannot vote or stand for office.
+The Austrian constitution and the laws based on the constitution are consonant with the framework of liberal democracy.
+They provide the conditions for free, fair and competitive elections.
+Parties based on the ideology of National Socialism are excluded from participation, but there has never been an attempt to exclude other parties considered to be outside the accepted mainstream of democracy (e.g., the Communist Party).
+Persons younger than 18 years of age cannot stand as a parliamentary candidate and there is a considerably higher age requirement for presidential candidates.
+Given that citizens over the age of 16 can vote, this means that not all citizens who enjoy full voting rights can stand for election.
+However, this tension clearly results from Austria's international frontrunner position at the level of active voting rights.
+The threshold of 18 years old for election candidates in Austria is no lower than in any other democratic regime.